 One unique feature designed to test the driver's alertness is dubbed Stay Alert.
 Once engaged, it periodically delivers an audible and visual alert and the driver must respond by pressing a button within five seconds.
 Fail to react fast enough and the message Get Rest is displayed, followed by an ear-splitting alarm.
 It's supremely irritating; I'd suggest using it only if you're seriously in danger of nodding off.

-Those caveats aside, we found the Whistler 3300 a very pleasant driving companion, definitely worth considering if you're shopping for a sensitive, full-featured remote that's also the industry's least-expensive (unlike the others, this one and its accessories are available at very attractive discounts).
+We found the Whistler 3300 a pleasant driving companion and worth considering if you're shopping for a sensitive, full-featured remote.

 The BEL remote (model 975R) occupies the middle ground in price and its compact control module--smallest of the bunch--gives it an edge in fitting tight cockpits.
 For those who demand the ultimate in low-profile operation it can also be built-in to the dash.